clip-actor/clip-actor.github.io/README.md

 # CLIP-Actor

-This is the repository that contains source code for the [Nerfies website](https://clip-actor.github.io).
+This is the repository that contains source code for the [CLIP-Actor website](https://clip-actor.github.io).

 <!-- If you find CLIP-Actor useful for your work please cite:
 ```